-By providing relevant information, solving problems or answering questions, inbound marketing pulls your audience into your brand and encourages them to make a connection and, eventually, become a customer.
-As a strategy, inbound marketing attracts new customers by meeting them where they already are in a way that matches how they wish to engage and creates a valuable relationship.
+By providing relevant information, solving problems and answering questions, inbound marketing pulls your audience to your brand to make a connection and, eventually, become a customer.
+Oneupweb’s inbound marketing experts often hear the questions below from clients and associates.
+Check out our answers to those inbound marketing FAQs.

 Inbound Marketing FAQs

 Inbound marketing is a multi-channel marketing technique that provides touchpoints at every step of the customer journey or funnel.
 Unlike a traditional sales funnel, the inbound marketing funnel is simplified – Attract, Engage, Delight – and focuses on a positive user experience.
 HubSpot coined a popular term for that journey: the flywheel.

 Inbound marketing is typically done through channels like social media, content marketing, SEO, live and virtual events, chat and email marketing – to name a few.
 The goal of inbound marketing is to attract new customers by engaging with them in the way they wish to engage, creating a valuable relationship that is likely to end up in a sale.

 Outbound marketing is any ad or other type of communication that intersects or interrupts the user, while inbound marketing uses signals (e.g., search data) to meet the user where they are and attract them in a non-invasive manner.
 Outbound often has a wide, general audience and focuses on a product or service.
 Inbound has a more strategically niche audience and provides information the user might enjoy, including product or service info, if appropriate.

 Here are some outbound marketing examples: